michaelwestcohaesus/mw_quiz/README.md

 ####Gulp has been configured to:
 - concat all js files
 - convert .scss files to .css
-- minify js, css and html
+- minify js, json, css and html